composable-operator/composable/README.md

 ## Deletion

 When the Composable object is deleted, the underlying object is deleted as well.
-If the user deletes the underlying object manually, it is automatically recreated`.
+If the user deletes the underlying object manually, it is automatically recreated.

 ## Field path discovery